mayoyamasaki/sequence_tagging/README.md

 ```

-Once you have produced your txt files, change the parameters in `config.py` like
+Once you have produced your txt files, change the parameters in `config.ini` like

 ```
 # dataset